Child Disability Payment decision making guide

 • by email to the most recent email address that Social Security Scotland has for the individual.

-The First-tier Tribunal can consider a request for an appeal if the individual submits it after 31 calendar days.
-The First-tier Tribunal must be satisfied that there is a good reason for the late application before it gives permission to allow the appeal in this case (SS(S) Act 2018, s.48(1)(b) and s.48(3); The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 20(9)(a)).
+The First-tier Tribunal will consider an application for an appeal if the individual submits it after 31 calendar days.
+The First-tier Tribunal must be satisfied that there is a good reason for not applying sooner before it gives permission to allow the appeal to proceed in this case (SS(S) Act 2018, s.48(1)(b) and s.48(3); The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 20(9)(a)).

-No appeal request can be considered after a year has passed from the date the individual is notified of the re-determination or the failure of Social Security Scotland to complete a re-determination within 56 days (SS(S) Act 2018, s.48(1)(c); The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 20(9)(b)).
+No appeal request can be considered after a year has passed from the date the individual is notified of the re-determination or from the date the individual is notified that they can appeal against the determination because Social Security Scotland has not completed the re-determination within 56 days (SS(S) Act 2018, s.48(1)(c); The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 20(9)(b)).

-An appeal is brought when the completed appeal form is returned to Social Security Scotland.
+An appeal is brought when the completed appeal form is received by Social Security Scotland.
 Any period between Social Security Scotland:

 • receiving the appeal form from the individual